-Jason Sarnoski

-Warren County

-Commissioner

-NJTPA Third Vice Chair

-ommissioner Jason Sarnoski was elected in 2010 and joined the NJTPA Board in 2011.
-He currently serves as Third Vice Chair.
+Jason Sarnoski Warren County Commissioner NJTPA Third Vice Chair ommissioner Jason Sarnoski was elected in 2010 and joined the NJTPA Board in 2011.
+He currently serves as Third Vice Chair and also chairs the Freight Initiatives Committee.

 Commissioner Sarnoski is the county's liaison to the Public Works and Engineering Departments.
 He also serves as the Economic Development Committee liaison and as a Planning Board alternate, among many other duties.